RobertApikyan/AbstractMvp/README.md

 ## AbstractMvp

-AbstractMvp is library that provides abstract components for MVP architecture realization, with problems solutions that are exist in classic MVP.
+AbstractMvp is a library that provides abstract components for MVP architecture realization, with problems solutions that are exist in classic MVP.

 ## CLASSIC MVP ISSUES THAT ARE SOLVED IN ABSTRACT MVP